 Despite being the largest island in Turks and Caicos, Middle Caicos is the least populated of the inhabited land masses in the chain.
 This makes it a great destination for those who crave the deserted island feel.
 From the beaches to caves, all of the island's attractions center on nature, and you can bet that if you visit you'll be spending your time out in the sun.

-There are a small variety of beaches to consider visiting on the island.
-Snorkeling is available at some of these beaches, if some of the people in your group are so inclined.
-Click on the beach names for detailed information about that section of the coast.
+You will discover a handful of beaches to choose from on the island.
+Snorkeling is an option at some of these beaches, for visitors who enjoy the underwater scene.
+Just click on each beach name for detailed information about that specific beach.

-Another top pick for snorkeling fans is Bambarra Beach.
+Another good choice for snorkelers is Bambarra Beach.
 Located on the north shore of Middle Caicos, the shallow waters of Bambarra Beach are framed by tiki huts and a wealth of Casuarina trees that protect from the sun.
 The beach, which stretched along the coast for several miles, is relatively secluded and rarely sees more than a handful of visitors at a time.

 Lorimers North Beach: With no buildings of note to be found for quite a ways surrounding Lorimers North Beach, visitors will encounter a type of quite and seclusion they have only dreamed of.
 If you've always wanted to spend a day on a deserted beach, this locale is the perfect opportunity.

-Like discovering the history of places you visit?
-If yes, you might enjoy visiting a historical site during your stay.
+In case you enjoy exploring the historical roots of a foreign country, you might enjoy visiting a historical site during your vacation.

-An interesting landmark worth visiting is Wades Green Plantation.
-It is found on North Caicos, Northwest of Middle Caicos.
+One popular destination is Wades Green Plantation.
+It is found within North Caicos, Northwest of Middle Caicos.
 At one time in history, North Caicos was considered to be "Plantation Country," and today Wades Green stands as the most well-preserved of the remaining plantation properties on the island.

 |Wades Green Plantation||Historical Site||(649) 946-5710||North Caicos|

-Do you hope to spend more of your vacation time seeing the local flaura and fauna?
-You might be happy to learn the island has a nice hiking trail on it.
+Do you like being under the open sky?
+You might be happy to find out that the island has a nice hiking trail on it.

 |Hiking Trail||0.3 mi.
 West-Northwest of Central Conch Bar||Middle Caicos|

-Visitors may also enjoy a botanical garden on Middle Caicos.
+Visitors can also visit a botanical garden on Middle Caicos.

 If you enjoy tropical vegetation, consider visiting Readymoney Gardens, which is Readymoney, in western Middle Caicos.
 A small botanical garden that offers insight into the agriculture of the island, this property also features dug wells, roof thatching on the buildings, bush medicine, and a charcoal kiln.